RGRU/vue-simple-menu/README.md

 ## TODO List

   * stylize temes
+  * add test for vue-router
-  * add vue router support for items
+  * add test for few components on page
   * add to awesome vue github
+  * add demo with vue-router
   * update figure for readme
   * add ru/en languages for docs
   * write article about this component